louelidrissi/TicTacTones/README.md

-# 🎵🪑 Tic Tac Tones
+# Tic Tac Tones

 **Tic Tac Tones** is a twist on two timeless games: **Tic Tac Toe** and **Musical Chairs**!

 ---

-## 🕹️ Game Concept
+## Game Concept

 Tic Tac Tones combines two simple and universal games played across generations.
 It captures the **strategy** of Tic Tac Toe with the **timing and movement** of Musical Chairs to bring people together in a fun and friendly competition.

 ---

-## 🎯 Why Tic Tac Toe and Musical Chairs?
+## Why Tic Tac Toe and Musical Chairs?

-Both are classic childhood games that evoke a sense of **nostalgia**—easy to understand, yet engaging enough for all ages.
+Both are classic childhood games that evoke a sense of **nostalgia** that is engaging enough for all ages.

 ---

-## 🧩 How to Play
+##  How to Play

 <img src=https://github.com/user-attachments/assets/ba38f7a5-3b44-489b-9504-bd2e3f744153 width="300"/></br>